chockenberry/Provisioning/README.md

 	$ defaults write com.apple.finder QLEnableTextSelection -bool TRUE
 	$ killall Finder

+If you're like the rest of us, provisioning can sometimes make your head spin.
+When that happens, I recommend reading Sean Heber's [provisioning overview](http://bigzaphod.tumblr.com/post/78574849549/provisioning).

 Thanks to following individuals who've helped with this project:

 * [Pieter Claerhout](https://github.com/pieterclaerhout) for the OS X and profile type support.